-Donations to THON come from several sources including dedicated Penn State University student volunteers who fundraise with their organizations, partnerships with businesses and corporations, individual donations made directly to THON, canning trips, and a dedicated alumni base who generously donate every year.
+Donations to THON come from several sources including dedicated Penn State University student volunteers who fundraise with their organizations, partnerships with businesses and corporations, individual donations made directly to THON, and a dedicated alumni base who generously donate every year.
 Check out the Summary of Fundraising page to find out more about the sources and uses of THON’s funds.

 How are the funds used?

 Since 1977, Four Diamonds has been THON’s sole beneficiary.
 The mission of Four Diamonds is to conquer childhood cancer by assisting children being treated at Penn State Hershey Children’s Hospital and their families through superior care, comprehensive support, and innovative research.
 Any family with a child being treated for childhood cancer at Penn State Children’s Hospital is eligible for support.
 Four Diamonds offsets the cost of treatment that insurance does not cover, as well as expenses that may disrupt the welfare of the child.
 Four Diamonds also supports the medical team that cares for the children, and funds innovative pediatric cancer research through start-up grants and Four Diamonds Pediatric Cancer Research Institute.

 THON’s W-9 form can be found under the Documents tab.

 Yes, all donations to the Penn State Dance Marathon and Four Diamonds are tax deductible.
 Our federal tax ID Number is 24-6000-376.
 All monetary donations above $25 will be receipted by The Pennsylvania State University.
 Please contact Regina Duesler, Finance Director, at firstname.lastname@example.org with additional questions.

 Can I donate in memory or in honor of someone?